Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Promote.md

 **Step 1**

-1. Run the "/msteams promote <MM_username> <new_username>" command in the desired MM channel by sysytem admin account.
+1. Run the "/msteams-sync promote <MM_username> <new_username>" command in the desired MM channel by the sysytem admin account.

 **Step 2**

-1. Run the "/msteams promote <MM_username> <new_username>" command in the desired MM channel by system admin account.
+1. Run the "/msteams-sync promote <MM_username> <new_username>" command in the desired MM channel by the system admin account.
 2. The user to be promoted(whose MM username will be provided) should be already promoted.

 **Expected**

 The user should be promoted to a normal user with the new assigned username.
-On step 2, the user should be returned an erroe message that the desired user was not found.
+On step 2, the user should be returned an error message that the desired user was not found.